GosiaKk5/ZoomingOnline/docs/testing.md

 The GitHub Actions workflow performs the following steps:

 1. **Data Generation**
-   - Generates a reduced test dataset with:
+   - Generates a minimal test dataset with:
-     - 2 channels
+     - 1 channel
-     - 3 TRC files
+     - 1 TRC file
+     - 1 segment
-     - 10,000,000 data samples
+     - 1,000,000 data samples

 2. **Local Server Setup**
    - Starts a local web server to serve both the application and the test data